Sunny weather with scattered clouds forecast for Lahore

 - Advertisement -

-LAHORE, Mar 24 (APP): Sunny weather with scattered clouds was witnessed in the city on Monday while the Met office predicted similar weather conditions for the next 24 hours.
+LAHORE, Mar 25 (APP): Sunny weather with scattered clouds continued to prevail in the city here on Tuesday while the Met office predicted similar weather conditions for the next 24 hours.

-MET officials said the minimum temperature in the city was 19°C and maximum was 29°C. They said partly cloudy weather may continue to prevail in the city for the next two three days.
+The MET officials said the minimum temperature in the city was 21°C and maximum was 33°C. They said partly cloudy weather may continue to prevail in the city for the next two three days.